 Given that they have a general tendency to seek courses that have economic benefits, as a counselor, it is also your duty to guide them in the right direction by identifying their aptitudes and passions.
-You, as a student visa counsellor, will have to meet students expectations to help them.
-Get this kind of information pre-hand through education and immigration consultancy CRM, a data management platform.
+You, as a student visa counselor, will have to meet students expectations to help them.
+Get this kind of information pre-hand through a data management platform.

 It is apparent that students going abroad to pursue higher studies are seeking academic degrees that have global recognition.
 Facilities that help to increase their knowledge and gain professional expertise through firsthand experiences are what students expect their universities to provide.

 Internships and training programs that help them hone their skills in their chosen career often encourage students.
 As the qualification students receive upon graduating often become the determining factor for future employment opportunities, they carefully scrutinize this connection between degrees and prospective jobs.
 They will look at the prospects of what the course can offer – the relevant experiences they will garner and placement opportunities provided by the college or university.

 The first choice your client will decide upon is the country they wish to study.
 While a number of developed countries make it to the list of the most preferred destinations, students will look into the attributes of these potential places before making their final decision.
 In varying degrees, blogger Laura Bridgestock, in her article titled ‘15 of the Best Places to Study Abroad in 2015’ ranked Paris, Melbourne, and London as the first, second and third most preferred places.

 The cultural context of the host country is a big factor for your clients.
 How accepting is the environment there?
 Does the country or city have a history of racial tension?
 How is the local food?
 What are the recreational facilities?
 Is there part-time work available?